Kicked-Ising Quantum Battery

-For both variants, $J_{ij}$ indicates the coupling strength between qubits $i$ and $j$, and $b_i$ denotes the transverse-field strength applied to qubit $i$.
-We focus on the self-dual operator regime, $J_{ij}=J=\pi/4$, $b_i=b=-\pi/4$~\cite{bertini2019entanglement}.
-Both open and periodic boundary conditions ($\sigma^{\{x,z\}}_{N+1}=\sigma^{\{x,z\}}_1$) are considered (OBC and PBC, respectively).
-Hereinafter, we set $\hbar=1$ and $\omega_0=1$ for simplicity, so that energies (times) are in units of $|J|$ ($1/|J|$).
-A noteworthy feature of the KIC model in this regime is the existing trade-off between the coupling strength and the interval between subsequent kicks.
-Particularly, the constraints $|J\Delta t_i|\text{ mod }2\pi=|b\Delta t_i|\text{ mod }2\pi=\pi/4$ $\forall t_i\in\mathcal{T}$ with $\Delta t_i = t_i - t_{i-1}$ the interval between consecutive kicks, must satisfied.
-These relations imply that stronger couplings require shorter kick intervals, thereby directly speeding up the charging process.
+For both variants, $J_{ij}$ indicates the coupling strength between qubits $(i,j)$, and $b_i$ the transverse-field strength applied on qubit $i$.
+We consider the self-dual operator regime, $J_{ij}=J=\pi/4$, $b_i=b=-\pi/4$~\cite{bertini2019entanglement}.
+The absence of longitudinal fields makes the model integrable, thus nonergodic.
+Both open and periodic boundary conditions ($\sigma^{\{x,z\}}_{N+1}=\sigma^{\{x,z\}}_1$) are studied (OBC and PBC, respectively).
+For simplicity, we set $\hbar\equiv1$ and $\omega_0=1$ hereinafter, so that energies (times) are in units of $|J|$ ($1/|J|$).
+A noteworthy consequence is the trade-off between the coupling strength and the interval between subsequent kicks.
+Particularly, the constraints $|J\Delta t_i|\equiv|b\Delta t_i|=\pi/4 \pmod{2\pi}$ $\forall t_i\in\mathcal{T}$ with $\Delta t_i = t_i - t_{i-1}$ must be satisfied.
+Therefore, stronger couplings require shorter kick intervals, thereby accelerating the charging process.